ryanvazquez/fs-async-crawler/README.md

 ## fsCrawler.prototype.map

-### Crawls the directory, performs an async operation on each file and collects each result in an array
+### Crawls the directory, performs an async operation on each file and collects the result in an array.
+The results are not guaranteed to be in their original order.

 > crawler.map(iteratee, finalCallback);